Mid-Autumn (Moon) Festival

 Admiring and offering sacrifice to the moon

 Appreciating the moon at the Mid-autumn festival is a spontaneous folk custom dating back to Wei and Jin dynasties (220-420AD). it's developed from the custom of offering sacrifice to the moon.
 Today, the solemn sacrifice has been replaced by the simple appreciation of the moon.
-When they appreciate the full moon, people will think of their friends or relatives afar.
-The Mid-autumn Festival is considered as a festival of family reunion.
+When they appreciate the full moon, people will think of their friends or relatives from afar.
+The Mid-autumn Festival is considered a festival of family reunions.

 The most popular custom is eating moon cakes while enjoying the full moon at night.
 Mooncake consists of a crust and stuffing.
-The crust is usually made of wheat flour, oil or fat, sugar and maltose.
-The fillings can be egg, beans, fruits, sweet potato, walnuts, mushrooms, meat, or a combination of them.
+The crust is usually made of wheat flour, oil or fat, sugar, and maltose.
+The fillings can be eggs, beans, fruits, sweet potato, walnuts, mushrooms, meat, or a combination of them.
 The steamed mooncake is very delicious!
 In most cases, it only shows up around the festival.

 Enjoying sweet osmanthus flowers

 Autumn is the season of osmanthus flowers.
 People will enjoy the fragrance of sweet osmanthus flowers and eating pastries made of osmanthus sugar.